ibm-cloud-docs/databases-for-redis/howto-provisioning.md

    ```
    {: codeblck}

-1. (Optional) Deleting a service instance
+1. (Optional) Deleting a service instance.
    Delete an instance by running a command like this one:

    ```sh